neutrons/data_workflow/docs/developer/instruction/test_fixture.rst

 `webmonchow fixture <https://webmonchow.readthedocs.io/en/latest/index.html>`_
-creates pretend messages associated with runs being saved, as well as fake process variables (PVs) that the data aquisition would make.
+creates pretend messages associated with runs being saved, as well as fake process variables (PVs) that the data acquisition would make.

 ``catalog_process`` fixture is running the script located in ``src/catalog/catalog_process.py`` which responds with the messages in a similar way to how ONCAT would.
 The script creates a :py:obj:`~catalog_process.Listener` and responds accordingly.